Louise Upston: Minister of Social Development

 On 5 October 2025, Upston and Prime Minister Christopher Luxon announced that the Government would tighten welfare eligibility criteria for 18 and 19-year old teenagers; with those having parents earning over NZ$65,000 being ineligible for Jobseeker and other emergency benefits from November 2026.
 18 and 19 year olds, with dependent children, or who were estranged from their parents would still be eligible for welfare assistance.
 She confirmed that the Government would introduce a new means-tested Parental Assistance Test.
 Upston estimated that 4,300 young people would become ineligible for Jobseeker support in the 2027/28 financial year.
 Upston said:

 We want to be clear with young people, 18 and 19-year-olds and their parents, our expectation is that they are in further education, training or a job, and welfare should be a long way away from their first option.
 It's about having much higher expectations for young people and their families.

 On 20 October 2025, Upston announced that Jobseeker beneficiaries failing an obligation for the first time would be required to undertake at least three job-search activities per week and undergo at least five hours of employment-related training per month.
+Despite the Government's efforts to reduce the number of beneficiaries, Radio New Zealand reported in mid-March 2026 that the number of welfare recipients had reached a 12-year high of 427,236 in December 2025.
+The number of Jobseeker beneficiaries also increased by 18 percent from 190,000 in December 2023 to 223,500 in December 2025.
+In response, Upston attributed the rising beneficiary numbers to the "difficult economic conditions and a tough labour market" caused by the previous Labour government.
+She claimed that Labour's COVID-19 spending policies drove inflation and caused higher unemployment.

+As the minister responsible for a Royal Commission of Inquiry into Abuse in Care recommendation focusing on Gloriavale Christian Community, Upston visited the isolated West Coast commune on 30 January 2026 where she met with Overseeing Shepherd Stephen Steadfast, other community leaders and members.
+She later told Radio New Zealand that she did not see anything that caused concern about children's safety and said that government agencies monitoring the commune would report any problems.
+In response, the Gloriavale leavers' lawyer Dennis Gates alleged that Upston had been duped by Gloriavale's leadership and called on her to resign in early March 2026.
+In response to criticism, Upston defended the visit and said that government agencies were working on a community safety plan for Gloriavale's children.

+In September 2026, Upston apologised on behalf of the Government after about 2,400 pensioners and veterans had their winter energy payment entitlements wrongly suspended by the Ministry of Social Development over a three week period commencing on 18 August 2026.
+These payment errors were the result of an urgent law change creating a backlog of paperwork that Ministry staff could not cope with.